heber-silva/CKA-Obsidian-Vault/Security/Security Checklist.md

 - [ ]  Access from the workloads to the cloud metadata API is filtered.
 - [ ]  Use of LoadBalancer and ExternalIPs is restricted.

-A number of [Container Network Interface (CNI) plugins](CNI)%20plugins) plugins provide the functionality to restrict network resources that pods may communicate with.
+A number of [Container Network Interface (CNI) plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/)) provide the functionality to restrict network resources that pods may communicate with.
 This is most commonly done through [NetworkPolicy](../Networking/NetworkPolicy.md) which provide a namespaced resource to define rules.
 Default network policies blocking everything egress and ingress, in each namespace, selecting all the pods, can be useful to adopt an allow list approach, ensuring that no workloads is missed.

 Not all CNI plugins provide encryption in transit.
 If the chosen plugin lacks this feature, an alternative solution could be to use a service mesh to provide that functionality.